Where Is It?

 - Review each shape by pointing to it and asking your students to identify it by name.
 Then help your students describe the shapes' attributes (ex.
 A triangle always has three sides and three corners).

 - Explain that the class is going to practice finding shapes in the classroom and describing the position of the shapes using special math terms, called positional words.
-Positional words are words like "behind," "next to," or "in front of" that help us tell someone where something is located.
+Positional words are words like "behind," "next to," or "in front of," and they help us tell someone where something is located.

 Explicit Instruction/Teacher Modeling (5 minutes)